BBieganowski/pymicrostructure/docs/getting_started.md

 This will plot the quoted spread over time, giving us insight into market liquidity dynamics.

-This example demonstrates how MicrostructPy can be used to create complex market simulations with different types of traders and custom strategies.
+This example demonstrates how PyMicrostructure can be used to create complex market simulations with different types of traders and custom strategies.
 By adjusting the parameters and strategies, you can explore a wide range of market scenarios and trader behaviors.

 Key points to note: